uptrace/oapi-codegen-dd/README.md

       properties:
         name:
           type: string
-          # for some reason, you may want this behaviour, even though it's a required field
+          # for some reason, you may want this behavior, even though it's a required field
           x-omitempty: true
         id:
           type: number